bsdinis/jiftools/readjif/README.md

 $ readjif --help
 readjif: read and query JIF files

-Thie tool parses the JIF (optionally materializing it) and allows for querying and viewing the JIF
+This tool parses the JIF (optionally materializing it) and allows for querying and viewing the JIF

 Usage: readjif [OPTIONS] <FILE> [COMMAND]